Where things stand in the Flint water crisis investigation

 NEW EVIDENCE?

-It is unclear whether the cellphones, computers and other devices of 67 current or former state workers will provide new or relevant evidence, but it is a sign that the investigation may be far from over.
-In 2016, for instance, data from the state-issued phones of Snyder and his top staffers was extracted and given to investigators, according to a document attached to one warrant.
+It is unclear whether the cellphones, computers and other devices of 67 current or former state workers taken from another division of the attorney general’s office will provide new or relevant evidence, but it is a sign that the investigation may be far from over.
+Data from the state-issued phones of Snyder and his top staffers was extracted and given to investigators as far back as 2016, according to a document attached to one warrant.
 Snyder in total produced at least 38,000 documents, says a September 2018 letter written by one of his lawyers.
 The warrant seeks more devices and newer devices — including from Snyder — and names additional employees, particularly in the governor’s office, who left state government in December.
-A spokeswoman for Hammoud declined to say whether what was seized is new, old or to what extent it may never have been reviewed previously.
+A spokeswoman for Hammoud declined to say whether what was recovered is new, old or to what extent it may never have been reviewed previously.

 BEHIND-THE-SCENES FIGHT

-While Snyder declined to comment on the warrants, a May court filing reviewed by The Associated Press shows how his team likely views the step.
 Snyder and Flood were fighting as recently as September over his compliance with an investigative subpoena issued more than two years earlier.
-Snyder’s attorney at that time objected to a request to look at Snyder’s iPad, along with 24 iPads and 18 cellphones of current and former executive office employees, calling it an expensive, “arbitrary fishing expedition” and saying issues over document productions should have been raised long before.
-Charles Ash wrote that Snyder was cooperating in the probe but that reviewing the iPad would be largely duplicative since Snyder’s email and iPhone had been examined.
+Snyder’s attorney at that time objected to a request to look at Snyder’s iPad, along with 24 iPads and 18 cellphones of current and former executive office employees, calling it an expensive, “arbitrary fishing expedition” and saying issues over document production should have been raised long before.
+Charles Ash wrote that Snyder was cooperating in the probe but that reviewing the iPad would be largely duplicative since Snyder’s email and iPhone had already been examined.
 He said the office had previously produced the cellphones of Snyder and 12 key aides.
 Snyder also objected to collecting data from the personal emails of his children, searching his employees’ personal emails and providing their personal cellphones, which his lawyer said were outside his custody and control.

 WHY WARRANTS?